 The applicant should ensure complete compliance to these 'Rules for Participation' prior to applying to this Call.
 No amendments or negotiations are allowed after submission, unless requested by the Council.
 Any unapproved deviations will result in the failure of the application during the administrative check.

-The Intent to Apply and full proposal need to be submitted electronically by the Project Coordinator via the THCS Online Submission Platform on behalf of the transnational consortium, by the submission deadline indicated below:
+The Proposal needs to be submitted electronically by the Project Coordinator via the Joint Call Secretariat Online Submission Platform on behalf of the transnational consortium, by the submission deadline indicated below: